konsulting/spatie-laravel-dashboard/readme.md

 - `php artisan vendor:publish --provider=Spatie\\LaravelDashboard\\Providers\\DashboardServiceProvider --tag=advanced`
 - add babel.rc and all package.json reqt's (see the packages .babelrc and package.json)
 - `npm run prod` to build the necessary files.

+- You can override the schedule by using your own `Schedule` class instead of `Spatie\LaravelDashboard\Console\Schedule($schedule`.
+- You can either add to the Dashboard Update command by listening for the `DashboardUpdated` event, or by creating a new Command set in `Spatie\Console\UpdateDshboardCommandSet`

 ## License